Public diplomacy and strategic communications are not the same – and it matters

 Too often, public diplomacy and strategic communications are treated as interchangeable.
 The result?
 Communications teams are often pulled in different directions: torn between showcasing donor contributions and supporting real-time reform implementation.
 Furthermore, when program teams don’t understand or appreciate the difference, strategic communications becomes challenging to implement as it is less visible, less understood and, as a result, not valued.

-Public diplomacy cannot replace the deep, technically-grounded communications needed to drive change.
-And strategic communications is not strategic if it is only considered in the context of public diplomacy and good news stories.
+Public diplomacy cannot replace the deep, technically grounded communications needed to drive change.
+And strategic communications is not strategic if it is only considered in the context of a donor’s public diplomacy efforts and the good news stories.
+While a program can and should contribute to the public diplomacy efforts of a donor, it is important that this does not come at the expense of the strategic support for program objectives.
+If programs don’t deliver results, the associated public diplomacy risks being nothing more than spin.

 Making the relationship work

 Public diplomacy and strategic communications can, and should, coexist in a program’s communications strategy.
 But they must be clearly defined, separately resourced, and strategically aligned.
-Public diplomacy can amplify the results that strategic communications helps make possible.
-Strategic communications, meanwhile, benefits from the visibility and goodwill that public diplomacy can generate.
+Public diplomacy can leverage the results that strategic communications helps make possible.
+Strategic communications, meanwhile, can benefit from the visibility and goodwill among partners that public diplomacy can generate.

 Both require skilled strategists and communicators.
 Both need clarity of purpose.
 And both are too important to be muddled together.

-At EngagingDev, we help programs design communication strategies that differentiate public diplomacy from strategic communication—ensuring each is aligned with the program’s purpose, audience, and impact goals.
+At EngagingDev, we help programs design communication strategies that differentiate a donor’s public diplomacy from a program’s strategic communications, ensuring each is aligned with the program’s purpose, audience and impact goals.
+For the detail on why, see Beyond the Good News: Why strategic communications in development matters.